Lung Cancer

 What are the causes?

-Tobacco is the main cause of lung cancer in more than 80% of cases.
-A chronic smoker's lifetime chance of developing lung cancer can be as high as 30%, compared to 1% for non-smokers.
-The risk depends on the number of cigarettes smoked per day, as well as the number of years smoked.
+Tobacco is the cause of lung cancer in more than 80% of cases.
+The lifetime risk of developing lung cancer for a chronic smoker can reach up to 30%, while for non-smokers it is about 1%.
+The risk depends on the number of cigarettes smoked per day, as well as the number of years the person has smoked.

-Other factors in addition to passive smoking include exposure to asbestos, polycyclic aromatic hydrocarbons, arsenic and nickel, as well as other lung diseases such as chronic obstructive pulmonary disease (COPD) and/or pulmonary fibrosis.
+Other factors, in addition to passive smoking, include exposure to asbestos, polycyclic aromatic hydrocarbons, arsenic, and nickel, as well as having other lung diseases such as chronic obstructive pulmonary disease (COPD) and/or pulmonary fibrosis.

 - Chest X-ray